textpattern/textpattern.github.io/development/the-pluggable-ui-function.md

 ## Examples
 ### Example 1: Raising a pluggable_ui callback in your plugin

-In this example we have a basic admin-side plugin called "abc_hello".
+In this example we have a basic administration-side plugin called "abc_hello".
 The plugin creates a new **ABC Hello** panel under the [Extensions administration region](/administration/extensions-region), which is accessible to administrators and publishers (i.e. privs 1 and 2 users):

 ~~~ php
 add_privs('abc_hello', '1,2');